What is a Transition Plan?

-In the case of Virginia, the Virginia Department of Education (VDOE) stated that “local educational agencies (LEAs) should begin no later than the first individualized education program (IEP) to be in effect when the student is 14 because high school diploma options and courses of study discussions beginning earlier than the 8th grade will enable the student to access high school courses needed for graduation.”
-An example would be a student who takes Algebra 1 in 7th grade and Geometry in 8th grade.
-Although taken in middle school, both are high school courses that count toward high school graduation.
+In the case of Virginia, the Virginia Department of Education (VDOE) stated that "local educational agencies (LEAs) should begin no later than the first individualized education program (IEP) to be in effect when the student is 14 because high school diploma options and courses of study discussions beginning earlier than the 8th grade will enable the student to access high school courses needed for graduation."
+An example would be addressing foreign languages, which are required in some graduation programs.
+Should the student start taking them in middle school?
+Is there an alternate to taking a foreign language?
+Is there a different type of diploma for students not taking a foreign language?
+Another example relates to courses providing career training.
+If your student wants to do auto tech, are there prerequisite courses for the program?

 However, your child might need transition planning at an even earlier age, such as planning for a transition from elementary school to middle school, when students go from switching classes maybe once or twice a day to having a different teacher for each class and navigating lockers, peers, and situations and responsibilities that come with being in middle school.